 The mission of Abe Brown Ministries is to break cycles of incarceration by helping to renew the minds of incarcerated and formerly incarcerated citizens, motivating them to change their behaviors and achieve purposeful lives.
 We do this as a compassionate demonstration of the Love of Jesus Christ.

 We facilitate volunteer outreach (crusades) that offer spiritual renewal and life-building motivation to men and women inside correctional institutions throughout Florida.
 Through our transitional housing, family reunification, and comprehensive re-entry programs, Abe Brown Ministries complements the hope shared during these crusades with tangible opportunities for formerly imprisoned persons to live meaningful lives as productive citizens in our communities.

 Why it matters

-Our efforts are focused on those felons who were convicted out of Hillsborough County and now reside at a correctional institution within 120 miles of Tampa.
-Trends show that inmates often return to the same community where they received their conviction.
-Focusing our crusades on these institutions allows us to assist these inmates in establishing, and sometimes re-establishing, their relationship with Christ.
-This approach also authenticates ABM’s relationships with inmates, which is foundational when these persons are released.
+Our efforts are focused on those persons who were convicted out of Hillsborough County and now reside at a correctional institution within 120 miles of Tampa.
+Trends show that individuals often return to the same community where they received their conviction.
+This strategy allows us to authenticate relationships with those confined to these institutions, which is foundational when these persons are released.